Hanso38/torqpagestest/docs/Processes.md

 table \[table:stagetable\].
 An appropriate log message is also shown so any problems can easily be diagnosed.
-The in memory table is flushed every interval depending on the value of the flushqueryloginterval variable in the reporter.q file found in the \$KDBCONFIG/settings directory.
-An example of the query log table can be seen in listing
+The in memory table is flushed every interval depending on the value of the flushqueryloginterval variable in the reporter.q file found in the $KDBCONFIG/settings directory.
- \[code:reporterquerylog\].

 | Stage symbol | Explanation                              |
 | ------------ | ---------------------------------------- |